Sterling steadies ahead of GDP data

-LONDON (Reuters) - Sterling steadied just above $1.30 on Wednesday, as traders looked to preliminary GDP data for the second quarter for signs of whether the British economy is building enough momentum to allow for monetary tightening in the coming months.
+LONDON, July 26 (Reuters) - Sterling steadied just above $1.30 on Wednesday, as traders looked to premilinary GDP data for the second quarter for signs of whether the British economy is building enough momentum to allow for monetary tightening in the coming months.

 The pound had risen to its strongest levels in ten months against the dollar in recent weeks, as a series of hawkish comments from Bank of England officials drove expectations that interest rates could be hiked soon, perhaps before the end of the year.